mjawwad19/MKS21X-FinalProject/README.md

 1/17/2019
 - Continued debugging today.
 Fixed the issue where adding/subtracting/multiplying polynomial would not display anything if the answer is zero.
 Also changed the type of some exceptions so that the right error messages are displayed.
 (Peihua)

+1/18/2019
+- Added summation (with the aid of helpers to display).
+It is now possible to find the sum of all the numbers given the start, end, optional scale, and equation.
+Helped find issues with help messages.
+(Jawwad)